 Being a small town, Windfall does not have a public transit system used by locals to get to and from work.

-The overall education level of Windfall is somewhat higher than in the average US city of 21.84%: 25.92% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Windfall is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.49% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Windfall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windfall residents report their race to be White, followed by Asian.
 Important ancestries of people in Windfall include German, English, Irish, Dutch, and Scottish.